-The PSRA will fulfil statutory and other obligations in relation to environmental and energy issues, as follows;
+The PSRA will fulfil statutory and other obligations in relation to environmental and energy issues, including;

-- In accordance with requirements set out in the Department of Communications, Climate Action and the Environment's Public Sector Energy Efficiency Strategy 2017 the PSRA will appoint an Energy Performance Officer, who will have responsibility for the delivery of the following actions and targets: - a) Striving to achieve the statutory target of a 33% reduction in energy use by 31st December, 2020, in accordance with S.I.
-426 of 2014 (European Union (Energy Efficiency) Regulations). - b) Accurately reporting energy use, annually, to the Sustainable Energy Authority of Ireland (SEAI), in advance of their deadline. - c) Publishing progress (or lack thereof) achieved on energy reduction in the annual report. - 2.
-Eliminating the use of single-use plastics from the organisation, in accordance with the Government Decision of 3 January 2019. - 3.
+- In accordance with requirements set out in the Department of Communications, Climate Action and the Environment's Public Sector Energy Efficiency Strategy 2017, the PSRA will appoint an Energy Performance Officer, who will have responsibility for the delivery of actions and targets such as: - a) Striving to achieve the statutory target of a 33% reduction in energy use by 31st December, 2020, in accordance with S.I.
+426 of 2014 (European Union (Energy

+Efficiency) Regulations).

+- b) Accurately reporting energy use, annually, to the Sustainable Energy Authority of Ireland (SEAI), in advance of their deadline. - c) Publishing progress (or lack thereof) achieved on energy reduction in the annual report. - 2.
 Participating in Justice-sector and wider public sector initiatives in relation to energy and environmental issues.